evodify/phasing-genomes/README.md

 paste 12.4.GTblock.PHASED.tab *.col34 > all.haplotype.PHASED.tab
 ```

-### Merge phased SNPs with whole genome (optional)
+### Merge phased SNPs with a whole genome (optional)

 ```
 python mergePHASEDsnps_withWholeGenome.py -p all.haplotype.PHASED.tab -g whole_genome.tab -o all.haplotype.PHASED.wholeGenome.tab -Np 0.16
 ```
+Only homozygous sites from a whole genome will be used for merging.
+Unphased heterozygous sites will be set to Ns.
 Again, missing data is a problem here.
-Phasing introduced some amount of Ns, so this needs to be taken into account during merging with whole genome.
-CorrectionValue (0.16) is also used here.
-Unphased heterozygous sites are also set to Ns.
+Phasing introduced some amount of Ns, so this needs to be taken into account during merging with a whole genome.
+MissingCorrectionValue (0.16) also need to be used here.

 **Note!** Check the ratio between polymorphic and non-polymorphic sites before and after phasing.
 It should be the same.
-If it is not, modify CorrectionValue until you get the same proportion.
+If it is not, modify MissingCorrectionValue until you get the same proportion.
 Artificially changing polymorphic/non-polymorphic ration can biase results in some subsequent analyses.